awwright/rdfa-template/README.md

 });
 ```

-### Generate a recordset of documents with top-level variables
+### Generate a recordset of documents given a top-level query

 Documents may have variables that are filled in to match statements in the graph.
 The resulting document will produce RDF that exists in the database.